gullerya/rich-component/readme.md

 <div class="footer"></div>
 ```

-Now we can define the `my-element` component in the `my-element.js`, assuming it lies beside the `my-element.html` file above:
+Now we can define the `my-element` component in the `my-element.js`, assuming its location beside the `my-element.html` file above:
 ```javascript
 import { initComponent, ComponentBase } from './dist/rich-component.min.js';
 ...